straider/challenges/LearningPath/2017/EnterpriseContainerisation/Docker/Docker and Proxy.md

-﻿Docker and Proxy
+Docker and Proxy
 ================

 # Overview

 This document describes the recovery steps to take when Docker needs to be re-configured with proxy configuration.

-It assumes that host is Windows and Docker Toolbox is installed with Docker Machine.
+It assumes that host is Windows and Docker Toolbox is installed with Docker Machine on top of VirtualBox.

 # Resources